30 Noteworthy Novels Set in Oxford

 Black Chalk by Christopher J. Yates

-“Black Chalk” by Christopher J. Yates is about a group of six Oxford students who create a game of psychological dares.
-What starts as harmless fun turns into something darker, with consequences that stretch across years.
+This book centers on six clever, competitive Oxford students who create a game of psychological dares with high stakes.
+What starts as reckless fun turns into something much darker.
+The consequences stretch across fourteen years.

-The story alternates between their university days and a decade later, as the past starts catching up to them in unsettling ways.
-It’s a tense exploration of friendship, betrayal, and the weight of choices made in youth.
+The story alternates between their intense university days and the present, as the past starts to catch up with them in unsettling ways.
+It’s a tense exploration of friendship, rivalry, betrayal, and the weight of youthful choices.

 22. 22